alexkuu/tesmp2018_4/README.md

-# Simple example of Spring Boot 2 + Groovy for creating service elsticsearch service and testing it with TestNG
+# Simple example of Spring Boot 2 + Groovy for creating REST service for elsticsearch and testing it with TestNG

 ## Getting Started